Sunday, June 29, 2025

 On Friday morning at 8:15 AM, gates of the Baglihar Hydroelectric Project in Jammu and Kashmir’s Ramban district were opened.
 This release came after India had earlier closed dam gates to restrict water flow into Pakistan through the Chenab River—causing critical water shortages downstream.

-However, recent heavy rainfall filled the reservoirs to capacity.
+However, recent heavy filled the reservoirs to capacity.
 When India opened the floodgates, it sent a powerful surge downstream, threatening flood-like conditions in several low-lying Pakistani regions.
 With Pakistan’s economy already on edge, this unanticipated deluge added new pressure on its resource management.

 Repercussions of the Indus Waters Treaty